Fieldwire/fieldwire_api_docs/source/includes/_projects.md

 Content-Type: application/json
 ```

-This endpoint updates a specific Project.
+This endpoint deletes the project.

 ### HTTP Request